Uncle Peckerhead is a 2020 American comedy horror feature film about a punk band that discover their aged roadie is a cannibalistic monster.

 When punk rock band DUH finds themselves on their first tour with a man-eating hillbilly for a roadie, the “gig life” is paved with nightmares and half-eaten bodies.
 Punk outfit DUH is about to embark on their first tour in preparation for a big hometown show.
 The only problem is they don’t have any wheels.

 Uncle Peckerhead had its world premiere at Panic Fest in Kansas City earlier this year.
-It will be released by Dread on VOD on August 11th and on Blu-ray August 25th 2020.
+In the USA, it will be released by Dread On-Demand on August 11th and on Blu-ray August 25th 2020.

 Reviews [click links to read more]: